Jerril Santos

 Jerril Galban Santos is the current Consul general at the Philippine Consulate General, Houston.
-Previously, he was the Chief of Mission of the Philippine Embassy in Vietnam which he assumed in 2009.
+Previously, he was the Chief of Mission of the Philippine Embassy in Vietnam from 2009 to 2016.
 He has been with the Department of Foreign Affairs since the 1980s and is a recipient of the Gawad Mabini, with a rank of Dakilang Kasugo (2007) and the Order of Sikatuna, with a rank of Datu (2009).
 He was among the Outstanding Fernandino Award honorees in 2012.